VaibhavGovindwar/Credit-card-Data-Visualization/README.md

 # Credit-card-Data-Visualization

 This project visualizes Credit Card Data using Python's matplotlib and seaborn libraries.
-The dashboard includes multiple plots to analyze credit card transactions, customer categories, and spending patterns.
+The dashboard includes 6 plots to analyze credit card transactions, customer categories, and spending patterns.

 ## Visualizations